 About the Artist |

-![]() The goal of this body of work is to combine weaving and photography in a way that challenges both media.
+My current work begins with my photographs, many of which were taken at the University of California Botanical Garden.
+The plants in their collection from all over the world provide me with endless inspiration.
+The goal of this body of work is to combine weaving and photography in a way that challenges both media.
 Previously, I had taken photography classes and had used photographs in work that I created using silkscreen on fabric.
 What I really wanted to do, however, was to create artwork where the image was not merely on the surface but integral to the structure of the piece.
 My recently acquired AVL/TIS jacquard handloom is the ideal tool for doing this.
 My process employs a digital camera and Adobe Photoshop to create images that will impart a strong visual impact when woven.
 Then, using a CAD program called ArahWeave and weave structures I have designed, I translate each photograph into a digital weave file used in controlling the jacquard loom.
 During the actual handweaving process, the gradual appearance of the image is both exciting and satisfying.
 I draw upon my background in mathematics, computer programming, photography and weaving.
 I studied mathematics at the Massachusetts Institute of Technology and at Case Western Reserve University.
 I also worked as a computer programmer and statistical analyst before returning to school at the California College of the Arts, where I received an M.F.A. in Textiles.
 All this experience informs my recent work.
 Using computer-aided design and a variety of materials, I am able to produce weavings that are both highly complex structurally and rich with surface interest.
 I translate my photographic images of plant forms into wall pieces that resonate with both the art of photography and the long history of textile creation. |